tahashieenavaz/atarihns/README.md

 I have gathered data regarding the games that were not originally present in the Atari 57 benchmark and am trying to complete the data.
 Contributions are welcomed.

-Random scores have been calculated using [EnvPool](https://pypi.org/project/envpool) with averaging the results of 10 completely random environments on random seeds.
+Random scores have been calculated using [EnvPool](https://pypi.org/project/envpool) with averaging the results of 10 completely random environments on random seeds using [this](./scripts/random_play.py) script.

 ### Air Raid